 Why You Should Make This Classic Soul Food Dish?

 • Perfect make-ahead dish- if you are trying to have this dish hot and ready for the Thanksgiving table then this is the one.
-Make it and save for later.
+Make it and save it for later.
 Try not to cook until golden brown.
 Wait until you warm your Southern candied yams up the next day.

-• Simple Ingredients- these old fashioned candied sweet potatoes with marshmallows are a real treat and the ingredients are very few.
+• Simple Ingredients- these old-fashioned candied sweet potatoes with marshmallows are a real treat and the ingredients are very few.
 You have white sugar, pumpkin pie spice(optional), thick slices of sweet potatoes, dark brown sugar, and butter.
 All of these ingredients are whipped up to make a buttery syrup.

 Old Fashioned Candied Sweet Potatoes with Marshmallows